Understanding the types of ownership

-A cross lease title will include a plan showing the footprint of the building you are entitled to occupy, called the flats plan.
+A cross lease title will include a plan showing the footprint of the building you are entitled to occupy, called the flats plan (older cross lease titles may not supply one).
 You should check this to see:

-- whether it matches the physical location of the property you are looking at
+- whether it matches the physical location and footprint of the property you are looking at

 - any common or shared areas.

-Cross lease ownership usually means that any structural changes made to any area you are entitled to use exclusively (like the building you occupy or your separate garden) or to the shared areas must be agreed upon by all or a majority of the owners.
-Depending on the terms of the cross lease, you may need to get the other owners’ consent for things like painting the exterior or making non-structural changes to the building you occupy, building a deck or putting up a fence.
+Cross lease ownership usually means that changes made to the footprint of an area you are entitled to use exclusively (like the building you occupy or your separate garden) or to the shared areas must be agreed upon by all or a majority of the owners.
+Depending on the terms, you may need to get the other owners’ consent for things like painting the exterior or making non-structural changes to the building you occupy, building a deck or putting up a fence.
 There may be restrictions on what you can do with the property under the terms of the lease registered on your title.